Plymouth Citybus: Go Cornwall Bus

-The Liskeard-based operations of Western Greyhound were purchased on 8 December 2014 with 9 Optare Solo buses and relaunched as Go Cornwall Bus.
-This included the Liskeard-Plymouth section of route 593 but the Liskeard-Newquay section of the same route remained with Western Greyhound and through tickets were made available.
+The Liskeard-based operations of Western Greyhound, which as a whole had been put up for sale, were purchased on 8 December 2014 and relaunched as Go Cornwall Bus.
+This included the Liskeard-Plymouth section of route 593, operated using nine Optare Solos acquired from Western Greyhound, but the Liskeard-Newquay section of the same route remained with Western Greyhound until their eventual closure, with through tickets being made available.

-It was announced on 6 January 2020 that Cornwall Council had awarded the entire tendered county bus network (except the Truro Park & Ride) to the Go-Ahead Group from 1 April.
-It will be operated under Go Cornwall Bus brand.
-The contract consists of 73 routes and will require approximately 130 vehicles.
-FirstGroup subsidiary Kernow retained the Truro Park & Ride contract and will continue to run their commercially-operated routes.
+It was announced on 6 January 2020 that Cornwall Council had awarded the tender for the entire county's bus network (except the Truro Park & Ride) to the Go-Ahead Group from 1 April.
+The network, operating under the Go Cornwall Bus brand, consists of 73 bus services operated by approximately 130 vehicles.
+FirstGroup subsidiary Kernow retained the Truro Park & Ride contract and continued to run their commercially-operated services.